-The SALSA MLPA Probemix P090 BRCA2 is an in vitro diagnostic (IVD)1 or a research use only (RUO) semiquantitative assay2 for the detection of deletions or duplications in the BRCA2 gene and the presence of the wildtype sequence of the BRCA2 c.156_157insAlu mutation in genomic DNA isolated from human peripheral whole blood specimens.
-P090 BRCA2 is intended to confirm a potential cause for and clinical diagnosis of hereditary breast and ovarian cancer (HBOC) syndrome, and, in rare cases, Fanconi Anemia type D1.
+The SALSA MLPA Probemix P045 BRCA2/CHEK2 is an in vitro diagnostic (IVD) or a research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the BRCA2 gene and the presence of the wildtype sequence of the BRCA2 c.156\157insAlu mutation in genomic DNA isolated from human peripheral whole blood specimens.
+P045 BRCA2/CHEK2 is intended to confirm a potential cause for and clinical diagnosis of hereditary breast and ovarian cancer (HBOC) syndrome, and, in rare cases, Fanconi Anemia type D1.
+In addition, deletions and duplications of CHEK2 exon 1 and exon 9 as well as the presence of the CHEK2 c.1100delC mutation can be detected with this probemix in order to confirm a potential cause for breast cancer and other CHEK2-related cancer types.
 This product can also be used for molecular genetic testing of at-risk family members.

-Copy number variations (CNVs) detected with P090 BRCA2 should be confirmed with the SALSA MLPA Probemix P077 BRCA2 Confirmation or a different technique.
+Copy number variations (CNVs) detected with P045 BRCA2/CHEK2 should be confirmed with the SALSA MLPA Probemix P077 BRCA2 Confirmation or a different technique.
+P077 BRCA2 Confirmation cannot be used to verify CHEK2 mutations.
+However, the P190 CHEK2 probemix is available for deletion or duplication analysis of all CHEK2 exons.
 In particular, CNVs detected by only a single probe always require confirmation by another method.
-Most defects in the BRCA2 gene are point mutations, the majority of which will not be detected by MLPA.
+Most defects in the BRCA2 and CHEK2 genes are point mutations, the majority of which will not be detected by MLPA.
 It is therefore recommended to use this assay in combination with sequence analysis.